-There seems to be general agreement that "populism" has been on the rise over the past decade, and that it has implications for economic policies and institutions.
-Against this background, SUERF and the BAFFI CAREFIN Centre at Bocconi University brought together a group of experts for a one-day conference in Milan on 8 November 2019.
+There seems to be general agreement that "populism" has been on the rise over the past decade, and that it has implications for election outcomes and economic policies.
+Against this background, SUERF and the BAFFI CAREFIN Centre at Bocconi University brought together a group of experts for a one-day conference in Milano on 8 November 2019.
 The starting point for the project were three groups of questions:

 - First, what is "economic populism"?
 Is it actually a new phenomenon?
 Is it confined to specific political camps?
-How would populist economic policies be classified in more conventional economic categories? - Second, what are the sources of the rise in populism?
+How would it be classified in more conventional economic categories? - Second, what are the sources of the rise in populism?
 Can economic policies contribute to a rise or decline of the current rise of populism? - Third, how could the rise of populism affect central banks?
-Conversely, can independent central banks help prevent or moderate economic populism?
+Conversely, can independent central banks make a difference in helping prevent or moderate economic populism?

-This article synthesizes insights from the conference, embedding them in a broader overview of populism's interactions with economic policies and central banking.
-Section 1 discusses what "economic populism" might mean and proposes a comprehensive definition.
-Section 2 offers some lines of reasoning for the rise of populism.
-Section 3 summarizes how economic policies may counter populism.
-Section 4 explores how populism and central banking may affect each other.
-Section 5 summarizes and concludes.
+This article synthesizes major insights from the conference, embedding them in a broader overview of populism's interactions with economic policies and central banking.
+Section 1.1 discusses what "economic populism" might mean, and proposes a comprehensive definition.
+Section 1.2 offers some economic lines of reasoning for the rise of populism.
+Section 1.3 summarizes some ways how economic policies may counter populism.
+Section 1.4 explores how populism and central banking may affect each other.
+Section 1.5 summarizes and concludes.